dr8co/alx-low_level_programming/0x14-bit_manipulation/README.md

 ### Bitwise NOT (~)

-Bitwise NOT is an unary operator that flips the bits of the number i.e., if the ith bit is 0, it will change it to 1 and vice versa.
+Bitwise NOT is an unary operator that **flips the bits** of a number i.e., if the ith bit is 0, it will change it to 1 and vice versa.
 Bitwise NOT is simply the one's compliment of a number.

 ~A is 0011101, which is decimal 29.\
 ~B is 01000, which is decimal 8.

-The result of a bitwise NOT is dependent on the size of the data type.
+The result of a bitwise NOT is **dependent on the size** of the data type.

 For example,